Resource Provision Y1 - Butterflies 2025 - 2026

 Welcome to Butterflies.

 Butterflies is a resourced provision class for Year 1 aged children with an environment that primarily focuses on early communication and interaction skills.
-Children in Butterflies follow the same themes as our mainstream Year 1 classes, with their learning personalised to meet their individual needs and continue their progression from Reception, whether that was in our Acorns class or elsewhere.
+Children in Butterflies follow the same themes as our other RP classes, with their learning personalised to meet their individual needs and continue their progression from Reception, whether that was in our Acorns class or elsewhere.
 Most of the activities are child led, with a focus on their individual targets outlined in the child’s EHCP.
 Adults will also lead on other activities that are planned to ensure development and progression across key areas of learning.

 We have a beautiful classroom for Butterflies and a fabulous outdoor learning environment that the children access regularly throughout the day.